Sparks29032/GoogleMinesweeperSolver/README.md

 If it still can't solve it, then I have no clue how to fix it, maybe change the color values and sensitivity?
 No clue.

-# Sample run:
+# How it works

+The algorithm works in two phases:

+1. It finds numbers that have the same amount of unknowns and sets all nearby to mines, decreasing the numbers near mines; then it clears all squares next to numbers that have been decreased to zero.

+2. If the first phase turns nothing new, it moves to a longer method of solving.
+It finds all uncleared squares next to numbers and assigns each a variable name; equations using these variables are generated where solutions of 0 mean no mine while 1 means mine; a Gaussean elimination determines solutions to these equations.

-https://www.speedrun.com/gm/run/ylr504xy (faster than any human time on speedrun.com)
+Sample run: https://www.speedrun.com/gm/run/ylr504xy (faster than any human time on speedrun.com)